 Hot tubs can provide hours of recreation and relaxation for your family and friends.
 In order to function properly and safely, hot tubs require careful installation.
 Most 240-V hot tubs now use four-wire electrical systems, but many tubs use three-wire systems, particularly older models.
 Note that installing a hot tub yourself is a challenging and potentially dangerous endeavor.
 Those who lack experience and electrical know-how should contract an electrician to perform the job.
-Does this Spark an idea?

 Choose a suitable place to install your hot tub.
 You need a water source and a circuit breaker nearby.
 Choose a site that is stable, flat and level.
 Note that hot tubs can weigh over 5,000 pounds; if you plan to place the hot tub on a deck, make sure it can support the weight.
 Avoid placing the tub under non-evergreen trees, as foliage can clog the system.